rebipp/worldfair-agrobio/worldfair-agrobio/content/introduction/FAIR-principles.md

 ## Introduction

-FAIR stands for Findable, Accessible, Interoperable, and Reusable, representing a paradigm shift in how data is managed, shared, and utilized across various domains.
+FAIR stands for Findable, Accessible, Interoperable, and Reusable, representing a set of widely agreed principles for data management, sharing, and reuse across various domains.

 **Findability** encapsulates the notion that data should be easily discoverable by both humans and machines.